sophialyj/system-design-primer/README.md

 * Deploying a load balancer is useful when you have multiple servers.
 Often, load balancers route traffic to a set of servers serving the same function.
 * Reverse proxies can be useful even with just one web server or application server, opening up the benefits described in the previous section.
 * Solutions such as NGINX and HAProxy can support both layer 7 reverse proxying and load balancing.

+Reverse proxy servers and load balancers are components in a client-server computing architecture.
+Both act as intermediaries in the communication between the clients and servers, performing functions that improve efficiency.
+A reverse proxy accepts a request from a client, forwards it to a server that can fulfill it, and returns the server’s response to the client.
+A load balancer distributes incoming client requests among a group of servers, in each case returning the response from the selected server to the appropriate client.

 ### Disadvantage(s): reverse proxy